Marjorie Oludhe Macgoye: Notable works

 Coming to Birth – Coming to Birth, which won the Sinclair prize, is a novel about the life of a Paulina.
-In this novel, Marjorie tries to compare the pre-colonial and post-colonial Kenya through the perspective of a Kenyan women who left her village at age sixteen to live with her new husband in Nairobi.
-The novel begins with the introduction of Martin Were who Paulina marries.
+In this novel, Macgoye tries to compare the pre-colonial and post-colonial Kenya through the perspective of a Kenyan woman who left her village at the age of 16 to live with her new husband in Nairobi.
+The novel begins with the introduction of Martin Were, whom Paulina marries.
 He is educated and belongs to the middle working class.
-In Kenyan standards, he embodies all the characteristics of a young man who has a successful future ahead.
-However, her husband tries to control her which led to an unhappy marriage that was filled with misunderstanding and disappointment.
+By Kenyan standards, he embodies all the characteristics of a young man with a successful future ahead.
+However, her husband tries to control her, which leads to an unhappy marriage filled with misunderstanding and disappointment.
 She suffered three miscarriages and could not fulfill the traditional role of women.
-Eventually, as Kenya is gaining their independence, she also gains some independence.
-Every miscarriage she has is a parallel to Kenya’s struggle for independence.
+Eventually, as Kenya is gaining its independence, she also gains some independence.
+Every miscarriage she has is a parallel to Kenya's struggle for independence.
 When she first left home with her husband, Kenya was in a state of emergency.
 She accepted a job abroad that separated her and her husband.
 She had to support herself through teaching needlework.
 She had a child through an affair with another man, but the child was killed, and she returned to Nairobi, where she meets her husband.
-Paulina was a naïve and ignorant when the novel first started, but towards the end of the novel, she is an independent woman capable of standing up for what she believes in.
+Paulina was naïve and ignorant when the novel started, but towards its end, she is an independent woman capable of standing up for what she believes in.

-The Present Moment – a novel about seven elderly women in an old people's home who come from various tribal backgrounds.
+The Present Moment – a novel about seven elderly women in an old people's home, who come from various tribal backgrounds.
 These women share their stories, including stories of love, political struggles they faced and the death of their children.
 This novel gives a good narrative of Kenyan history, the different experiences these women went through and the treatment of women in a patriarchal society.
 Through the interactions, readers understand the different levels of power and authority that men hold.
-Themes such as women being the property of men, women as decision makers, as mothers and academics are discussed.
+Themes such as women being the property of men, women as decision makers, women as mothers and women as academics are discussed.

 Chira – a novel in which the protagonist is diagnosed with AIDS.
 It is the first Kenyan novel to view AIDS as a serious matter.
 The title in tribal language is wasting disease, but it is also a metaphor for "contemporary Kenyan society" where there are obligations, hidden truths and responsibilities.
 In this novel, Macgoye explains to readers what AIDS is, what are the causes, how it spreads, and how to prevent the spread of it.